bookingactivities/booking-activities/readme.txt

 * Feature - Set the maximum number of different users allowed to book the same (group of) event(s) (activity option and group category option)
 * Feature - Set which user roles are allowed to book wich (group of) event(s) (activity option and group category option)
 * Feature - Set the booking changes deadline per activity: customers can change their events X days before they start (global option already exists)
+* Feature - Set whether to allow to book started groups of events (global option and group category option)
+* Tweak - Groups of events can be unselected in calendar editor
 * Fix - Wrong error message when quantity <= 0 in booking form
 * Fix - PHP notice when updating single events and activity or calendar with no managers
 * Fix - Don't display booking actions in emails